 - 1 mile @ 0% incline

-All right, no more excuses!
-Now you know that hills are key to your goals, I’m absolutely positive there will be fights over space on every nearby hill.
+All right, no more running excuses!
+Now you know the benefits of hill running, I’m absolutely positive there will be fights over space on every nearby hill.

 Other ways to connect with Amanda